eseidel/space_traders/README.md

 * Add logic for command ship to switch between trading and mining depending on expected profit.
 * Buy traders when trading is more profitable than mining, and vice versa.
-* Dead ships aren't differnet from idle ships and will be counted as "idle haulers" and prevent buying more ships.
 * Remove all use of maxJumps and use distance or maxWaypoints instead.
 * Be able to buy miners outside of the main system.
-* Be able to support miners across multiple systems.
-* Be able to move miners between systems.
 * Add dedicated survey ships.
 * Write a script to collect/print repeat buys/sells from transactions.